snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-amp-tracker-1-0-1-released/index.md

 The AMP Page View ID value provided is not unique to an instance of a page view, but rather is unique when combined with the URL, date, and AMP client ID, so data should be aggregated by the concatenation of these values, rather than the ID alone.

-<h2 id="user-journeys">1.
+<h2 id="user-journeys">2.
 Mapping User Journeys</h2>

-User identification using AMP is now significantly improved, and functionality has been introduced to allow users to track users across AMP and traditional web pages.
+User identification using AMP is now significantly improved, and functionality has been introduced to allow easier identification of users across AMP and traditional web pages.
 The AMP ID entity facilitates identifying users who move from traditional pages to AMP, the AMP linker is now used to map users from AMP to traditional pages, and the AMP client ID is now attached to all events as distinct from other user ids.

 <h3 id="amp-id-entity"> 2.1 AMP ID Entity</h3>

 The AMP ID entity is a new feature to Snowplow tracking, with a specific purpose of making it easier to identify users on the AMP platform, and across AMP and non-AMP pages.
 By default, the AMP ID entity will be attached to all events, against the [AMP ID schema][amp-id-schema].

 This will contain the ampClientId (the consistent identifier for users on the AMP platform), the `user_id` if set, and the `domain_userid`, if provided by the Javascript tracker's cross-domain linker.
-(The AMP tracker does not generate a domain_userid).
+(The AMP tracker does not generate a `domain_userid`).

 The `domain_userid` can be made available to the AMP tracker when a user moves from a javascript tracker page to an AMP page, by enabling the javascript tracker's [cross-domain tracking][cd-linker] feature.
-The javascript tracker will attach the domain userid to the querystring, and the AMP tracker will automatically retrieve it and attempt to retain it across pages.
+The javascript tracker will attach the `domain_userid` to the querystring, and the AMP tracker will automatically retrieve it and attempt to retain it across pages.

 Note that while the AMP tracker attempts to retain the domain userid across pages and sessions, the AMP platform does not offer any means to guarantee that this can be done in all cases - so the user identification strategy here is based on having the value attached to at least one event, rather than all events.